gokcedilek/portfolio/content/project/broadcom/index.md

 - Bootloaders

-  - Designed and implemented a procedure to add the GRUB bootloader to Stingray SoC, integrated GRUB-related changes with the existing boot procedure
+  - Designed and implemented a methodology to add the GRUB bootloader to Stingray SoC, integrated GRUB-related changes with the existing boot procedure
     - In addition to the existing UEFI shell, added support for the [GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) bootloader as a UEFI application
-    - Explored various methods for integrating GRUB with the Yocto filesystem the best way possible
+    - Explored various methods for integrating GRUB with the Yocto filesystem in the best way possible
-    - Implemented and added a modular pipeline to perform and maintain GRUB-related changes to an existing script which updates the Yocto filesystem/kernel images
+    - Added a modular pipeline to perform and maintain GRUB-related changes to an existing script responsible for updating the Yocto filesystem/kernel images
-      - Created GRUB menu & submenu entries in an easy-to-navigate way for all ext4 filesystems installed on the eMMC, with kernel and DTB choices, mimicking the behavior of GRUB on Linux systems such as Ubuntu
+      - Created GRUB menu & submenu entries in an easy-to-navigate way for all ext4 filesystems installed on the eMMC, with kernel and DTB choices, mimicking the behavior of GRUB on common Linux systems such as Ubuntu
       - Created a default GRUB entry based on which filesystem/kernel/DTB was updated in the script, to make it easy to boot without navigating the GRUB menu
       - Made use of GRUB environment variables to store boot parameters, thus created a viable alternative to using UEFI variables
       - Prepared detailed docs to inform the team about the new procedure